Here are single mother tips to ring in success!

-How then, in 2019, must a single mother tread through the many challenges, keep her sanity as well as her child’s and also find a way to thrive?
+How then a single mother tread through the many challenges, keep her sanity as well as her child’s, and also find a way to thrive?

-Here are five tips that could make you more successful than ever as a single mother.
+Here are five single mother tips that could make you more successful than ever.

 1. Remember you have choices

 Single motherhood can come as a shock to many, to some as a surprise, and to some as an event that’s completely contrary to their belief system.

 Any of these can be potentially traumatic because it might feel like you didn’t deserve it, that your “fate” has gone squarely against you etc.

 Even if what you feel is partially right, you’ve got to remember that you are the main person to drive power into your process of growth along with your child’s, in the here and the now.

 From discipline to academics, to playtime to health, there’s a choice to be made in every area of life.
 It might just be a blessing that you can finally craft a life that you always wanted, without having to take the opinion of someone else all the time.